akorablov/project_data_jobs/README.md

 - **Git & GitHub** were essential for version control and sharing my work, making collaboration and progress tracking easy and transparent.

-# Data Preparation and Cleanup
+# 🧹 Data Preparation and Cleanup

-This section outlines the steps taken to prepare the data for analysis, ensuring accuracy and usability.
+Before diving into the analysis, it's essential to ensure that the data is clean, consistent, and ready for exploration.
+This section outlines the initial steps taken to load and prepare the dataset for meaningful insights.

-## Import & Clean Up Data
+## 📥 Importing and Cleaning the Data

-I start by importing necessary libraries and loading the dataset, followed by initial data cleaning tasks to ensure data quality.
+I begin by importing the necessary libraries and loading the dataset.
+Once loaded, I perform initial data cleaning tasks such as handling missing values, standardizing formats, and removing duplicates—ensuring the dataset is accurate, reliable, and analysis-ready.

 ```python
 # Importing Libraries